rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    ### Extensions #

-0. Advanced versions of this would analyze patterns in sensor data and interact with the <strong>calendar</strong>
+   A low-battery alert is one in a whole set of use cases for individually customizable physical alerting.

-   of the owner.
+0. One extension of this system would interact with various <strong>calendars</strong>

-   The low-battery alert is one instance of a whole set of other use cases for individually customizable physical alerting.
+   associated with the user.

    This design is classified among "Health and Medicine" offerings because it can also be applied to